Olympia Oyster Restoration

 In 2015 several efforts were taken to improve spawning and settlement of larval as well as studying the distribution of newly settled oyster larvae.
 Spawning pools were constructed to trap and retain seawater on the outgoing tides and thereby provide an enhanced environment with warmer water and Pacific oyster shells as settling material for the Olympia oyster larvae.
 In addition, shell strings were used as settlement and recruitment tools.The larval connectivity study utilized the attribute that Olympia oysters brood their larval internally for a couple of weeks before releasing them as a way to track the settlement and distribution of Olympia oysters.

-As part of the restoration effort Clallam MRC has funded oyster seed, an educational brochure about restoration of the Olympia oyster and a summer intern in 2014 and 2015.
+As part of the restoration effort Clallam MRC has funded oyster seed, clean shells, an educational brochure about restoration of the Olympia oyster and a summer intern in 2014, 2015 and 2019.

 Other Restoration Efforts